-I am interested in using a variety of data to characterize Mercury, one of the terrestrial planets, in order to further our understanding of the formation and evolution of planets like Earth.
+We are interested in using a variety of data to characterize Mercury, one of the terrestrial planets, in order to further our understanding of the formation and evolution of planets like Earth.

 Earth-based Observations

 With Earth-based telescopes, it is possible to measure the spin state of Mercury and to probe the interior of the planet.
 Links and illustrations related to our Science paper can be found here.
-Earth-based observations are continuing to characterize the evolution of the spin state on decadal timescales, with the potential to constrain mechanisms of energy dissipation in the interior. |
+We are continuing Earth-based observations to characterize the evolution of the spin state on decadal timescales (existence, amplitude, and phase of a free libration; deviation from Cassini state), which can potentially inform us about core-mantle boundary processes and energy dissipation in the interior. |

 MESSENGER Observations